amirmazmi/config/python/basic_python.md

 <br>

 ### 3.4 Namespace/Scope
-The namespace is how python knows what are the variables in your environment.
+The namespace is how python knows what objects are in your environment.
+These include packages, functions and variables.

 For example,
 ```